On the asymptotic expansions of various quantum invariants I: the colored Jones polynomial of twist knots at the root of unity $e^{\frac{2\pi\sqrt{-1}}{N+\frac{1}{2}}}$: Introduction

 \end{example} \begin{remark} We need the condition $p\geq 6$ in Theorem \ref{theorem-main} which makes sure the volume $vol(S^3\setminus \mathcal{K}_p)$ is not too small, so we can construct the required homotopy and verify the assumptions of the saddle point method successfully.
 We remark that our method can also work for the cases of $p\leq -1$ with some exceptions. \end{remark}

 We use the saddle point method developed by Ohtsuki in a series papers \cite{Oht16, Oht17, Oht18, OhtYok18} to prove Theorem \ref{theorem-main}.
 An outline of the proof is follows.
 First, we write the colored Jones polynomial of the twist knot $J_N(\mathcal{K}_p;e^{\frac{2\pi\sqrt{-1}}{N+\frac{1}{2}}})$ as a summation of Fourier coefficients with the help of quantum dilogarithm function and the Poisson summation formula.
 Next, we will show that infinite terms of these Fourier coefficients can be neglected in the sense that they can be sufficiently small order at $N\rightarrow \infty$, we obtain formula (\ref{formula-Poission-after}).
-Then we estimate the remained finite terms of Fourier coefficients by using the saddle point method.
-Finally, we find that only two main Fourier coefficients will contribute to the asymptotic expansion formula.
+Then we estimate the remained finite terms of Fourier coefficients by using the saddle point method, and we find that only two main Fourier coefficients will contribute to the asymptotic expansion formula.
+Finally, we use the Neumann-Zagier's theory to prove that the critical value of the potential function gives the complex volume of the twist knot.
 Hence we finish the proof Theorem \ref{theorem-main}.